-- First Love: Was this for Claire.Claire: Oh, Frank.
+- First Love: He was this for Claire.Claire: Oh, Frank.
 If you're still close enough to hear me, I did love you.
 Very much.
 You were my first love.

 - Happily Married: To Claire before Claire's disappearance.
 They are happy, in love, and planning a future when Claire mysteriously vanishes at Craigh na Dun.

 - Identical Grandson: Frank and his ancestor Jonathan "Black Jack" Randall.
-Played with in that it is discovered Frank is directly descended from Black Jack's brother Alexander.
+Played with in that it is discovered Frank is directly descended from Black Jack's brother Alexander, not Black Jack himself.

-- Intergenerational Friendship: Is close friends with Reverend Reginald Wakefield, who shares his love of Jacobite history.
+- Intergenerational Friendship: Frank is close friends with Reverend Reginald Wakefield, who shares his love of Jacobite history.

-- Non-Action Guy: Is usually this.
+- Non-Action Guy: Frank is usually this.
 However, as seen in the mid-season 1 finale, he can be violent and go on the offensive if he has to.

 - No-Holds-Barred Beatdown: Frank gives one to one of the robbers in the TV series' mid-season finale.

 - The Plot Reaper: Frank's death is convenient for Jamie and Claire's reunion.